 Whether you're a basketball fan or not, going to an NBA game is something you won't be able to experience anywhere else.
 The iconic Madison Square Garden is home to the New York Knicks, the home team, and it's in this arena where you can watch the NBA's stars play their hearts out on the court.
 Definitely an experience that will add a lot to your trip and a must if you are passionate about basketball.
 If you already know that you are not going to miss it, buy here your tickets for NBA games.

-If you want to read a little more about the experience, understand what you will find there or find out why it is one of the top experiences you can live in New York, let me convince you in my article on How to Buy Tickets for an NBA Game in New York.
+If you want to read a little more about the experience, understand what you will find there or find out why it is one of the top experiences you can live in New York, let me convince you in my article on NBA Basketball Games in New York: Tickets and Best Prices.

 Get to know the mythical Madison Square Garden

 Maybe you are not so much a fan of the NBA itself, but you are dying to discover this venue where so many artists and sports teams have made history.
 There are guided tours of the venue, you can attend concerts and you can, of course, see the Knicks playing at home.
 Here's how to buy tickets to Madison Square Garden.

 Don't miss the Brooklyn Nets Stadium